The value of legal design for in-house lawyers

 But how?
 And how does the future of law look like?
 Is it still law – is it safe?

-Rather than long speeches or newspaper polemics, Dot. decided to show some tangible results.
+Rather than long speeches or newspaper polemics, we decided to show some tangible results.
 At the occasion of Paris Design Week 2018, the European legal design agency leveraged its Paris office to exhibit 6 of its projects, among a dozen to date.

 About 200 guests responded to the invitation: GCs but also business units directors, law professors, judges, legal entrepreneurs and designers were able to immerse themselves in the approach and its outcomes.